 Another important consideration is the thickness of the stationary phase.
 From equation 12.23 we know that separation efficiency improves with thinner films of stationary phase.
-The most common thickness is 0.25 μ m, although a thicker films may be used for highly volatile solutes, such as gases, because it has a greater capacity for retaining such solutes.
+The most common thickness is 0.25 μm , although a thicker films is useful for highly volatile solutes, such as gases, because it has a greater capacity for retaining such solutes.
 Thinner films are used when separating low volatility solutes, such as steroids.

 A few stationary phases take advantage of chemical selectivity.
-The most notable are stationary phases containing chiral functional groups, which can be used for separating enantiomers.7
+The most notable are stationary phases that contain chiral functional groups, which are used to separate enantiomers.7